qouteall/immptl/docs/wiki/README.md

 ### The nether portal does not link.

 It can only link to an empty obsidian frame with the same shape and orientation (unless you change the nether portal mode to `adaptive`).
 It will not link to a vanilla nether portal.

-### Why is the Forge version not being supported?

-This mod is just a hobby project.
-When people ask for the Forge version they actually ask it to be compatible with many Forge mods.
-However maintaining compatibility with some Fabric mods is already a huge work.
-Maintaining the Forge version turned out to be giving me bad experiences so I stopped maintaining the Forge version.

-Update: There is a [new Forge port of Immersive Portals](https://github.com/iPortalTeam/ImmersivePortalsModForForge) that's being developed by Nick1st.
-It's not yet ready to release.